 Policy Section 3.2 Course Participant and Instructional Staff Responsibilities

-The new Screening and Vaccination Policy directive, dated 01 January 2007 requires that all individuals working in the clinical setting must provide evidence of protection against specified infectious diseases, through the Director of Continuing Education to SSWAHS, prior to commencement of all patient-treatment courses (the waiver period expires on 8 February 2008).
+The new Occupational Assessment, Screening & Vaccination Against Specified Infectious Diseases Policy dated 21 January 2011 (PD2011_0055) requires that all individuals working in the clinical setting must provide evidence of protection against specified infectious diseases, through the Director of Continuing Education to SSWAHS, prior to commencement of all patient-treatment courses (the waiver period expires on 8 February 2008).
 The specified diseases include the following:

 - Diphtheria, Tetanus, Pertussis